Learning Interpretable Queries for Explainable Image Classification with Information Pursuit: Introduction

-Previous work on IP \cite{chattopadhyay2022interpretable, chattopadhyay2022variational, chattopadhyay2023omp}, made the critical assumption that their hand-crafted dictionaries are \emph{sufficient for the task}.
+Previous work on IP \cite{chattopadhyay2022interpretable, chattopadhyay2022variational, chattopadhyay2023omp}, made the critical assumption that their handcrafted dictionaries are \emph{sufficient for the task}.
 However, in reality, this may not be the case.
-The dictionary curator may need more expertise and fail to provide a dictionary that is sufficient for making accurate predictions, or the dictionary may contain many queries that are not relevant to the task.
-This motivates the central question of our work: \begin{quote}
+The dictionary curator may lack the necessary expertise, leading to the selection of queries that are irrelevant, redundant, or insufficient for accurate predictions with IP.
+This motivates the central question of our work: \textit{How can we learn a query dictionary for IP that is sufficient for a task?}